How Can Live-in Home Care Help With Fragility?

 As well as ensuring that your loved one’s home runs smoothly and providing the care and support they need in their activities of daily living, a live-in carer can help with most aspects of their life.

 Supporting and encouraging your parent to take regular gentle exercise can help to improve their core strength and balance which, in turn, will reduce their risk of falling.
-They can accompany your loved one on walks if this is appropriate or help them to follow an exercise plan devised by a physiotherapist.
+They can accompany your loved one on walks if this is appropriate or help them with getting out and about, and to follow an exercise plan devised by a physiotherapist.

 Taking any prescribed medication correctly is another important factor, and the carer will be able to manage your loved one’s medication and report any side effects to the doctor.
 If your loved one uses any mobility aids, a live-in carer will support them to use them and will see if there are any problems that could be solved by different equipment of adaptations to the home.